 The Mark Spencer Hotel

 $550 USD - Professionals

-Includes lunches, coffee and tea, Diane Malbin's book Trying Differently Rather Than Harder, and a notebook of handout materials.
+Includes on-site lunches, morning and afternoon coffee and tea, Diane Malbin's book Trying Differently Rather Than Harder, and a notebook of handout materials.

 A limited number of partial scholarships are available.